Sanuki Udon (讃岐うどん)

 Originally in the Sanuki region, due to the low rainfall, drought damage frequently occurred, and stable rice production was not possible and was regarded as a luxury item.
 Wheat was made instead of rice while being forced to live in poverty.
 Using this wheat, the people of the Sanuki region worked hard to make udon noodles and developed them into the current form of Sanuki udon noodles so that it can become a fine staple food rather than a substitute for rice.

 The udon food culture that has permeated the lives of ordinary people is also changing.
-The seasoning was said to be different depending on the region, such as the characteristics of it having a light taste and strong taste.
-Originally, it was mainly miso-nikomi udon seasoned with miso instead of the current bonito dashi and soy sauce-seasoned juice.
-After that, it was incorporated into people’s diets as soy sauce spread nationwide, and it is also used in udon soup.
+People said the seasoning differed depending on the region, such as the characteristics of it having a light taste and strong taste.
+Originally, people mainly made miso-nikomi udon seasoned with miso instead of the current bonito dashi and soy sauce-seasoned juice.
+After that, people incorporated it into their diets as soy sauce spread nationwide, and cooks also use it in udon soup.

-Sanuki udon also has half-raw udon noodles that are different from raw noodles and dried noodles.
-Half-raw noodles are noodles made by kneading wheat flour and saltwater and drying them with heated air to keep the water content higher than that of dried noodles.
-Noodles that eliminate the drawbacks caused by drying raw noodles, can be stored for a longer period than raw noodles, and maintain the original flavor of wheat flour compared to dried noodles.
+Sanuki udon also has half-raw udon noodles that differ from raw noodles and dried noodles.
+Half-raw noodles are noodles that producers make by kneading wheat flour and saltwater and drying them with heated air to keep the water content higher than that of dried noodles.
+These noodles eliminate the drawbacks that drying raw noodles causes, allow storage for a longer period than raw noodles, and maintain the original flavor of wheat flour compared to dried noodles.

 What is so unique about Sanuki Udon?